laraiyeo/laraiyeo.github.io/README.md

 - Bracket page style on mobile is not proper for all sports except UEFA
 - NHL search page might not function at times as nhle api has rate limits that blocks requests if done too quickly
 - For F1, some race information may experience delays due to ESPN's F1 API update frequency during live race sessions
+- Live streaming may occasionally fail to load due to external stream source availability
+- F1 OBS overlays may show brief loading states when switching between race cards and constructor standings
+- For streaming, you most definitely need a strong pop-up and ad blocker as the stream where the video comes from has an ad script embedded in it (I have made multiple attempts to try and remove it to no avail).

 ---